|Cassie Butler, R.N.

 This will help to prevent the spread of these illnesses to other children and staff members throughout the school district.
 We want to promote as much learning as possible at school!

-- They need to be fever free for at least 24 hours without taking a fever reducing medication (i.e. tylenol or ibuprofen) before returning to school.
+- They need to be fever free (99.9 or less) for at least 24 hours without taking a fever reducing medication (i.e. tylenol or ibuprofen) before returning to school.

 - It needs to be more than 24 hours since they last threw up.